kumarabhirup/glitter/README.md

 - Then it will ask you email and password, and when you are logged in, you are done and ready to use Glitter!

 ### Step 6: Setup the Project
-- In the project folder, open `settings.js` and change the YOUR_NAME and YOUR_TWITTER_HANDLE property.
+- In the `src` folder, open `settings.js` and change the YOUR_NAME and YOUR_TWITTER_HANDLE property.
 ```
 YOUR_NAME: 'my name goes here', // Eg. Steve Jobs
 YOUR_TWITTER_HANDLE: 'my twitter handle goes here', // Your Twitter handle (without @)
 ```
-- In `settings.js`, change the SCREEN_NAME and NICKNAME property.
+- In `settings.js` (Same file), change the SCREEN_NAME and NICKNAME property.
 That needs to be of the person whose followers are to followed in Follower Churning process.
 ```
 PERSON_TWITTER_HANDLE: 'john_doe', // The Twitter handle (without @) of the person whose followers are to be followed
 PERSON_NICKNAME: 'JohnDoe' // A small name or a nickname of that person
 ```
-- In `settings.js` change the `DATABASE` property to the app name that you inserted in Firebase.
+- In `src/settings.js` change the `DATABASE` property to the app name that you inserted in Firebase.
 In your case, it might be `glitter-bot-<yourname>`.
 ```
 DATABASE: 'glitter-bot-<yourname>' // App name that you inserted while creating project at Firebase
 ```
 - If you are using the `master` branched project, you must be seeing a `settings.js` file with many more settings. **LEAVE THEM ALONE**.
 I'm building documentation to tell what those settings do.
 - Remember the `glitter.json` file that you downloaded in Step 2?
-Copy that file to this project folder.
+Copy and Paste that file to the root of this project folder.
 - **And you are almost done with your bot!**

 ### Last Step: Upload the files to your Heroku server